 3. You can see broken or damaged flashing.

-Flashing helps keep moisture out at the joints in your roofing system, like the facing where your chimney meets the roof.
-Depending on the quality and the age of your roof, the flashing may be made of roof cement, tar or metal.
-Damaged, degraded or missing flashing means your roof is at risk for water damage.
+Flashing helps keep moisture out at the joints in your roofing system.
+Depending on the quality and the age of your roof, the flashing may be made of roof cement, tar, or metal.
+Damaged, degraded, or missing flashing means your roof is at risk for water damage.

 The appearance of ice dams (ridges of ice that form at your roof’s edge) likely means you have roof ventilation issues.